First recorded by The Everly Brothers (US #8/UK #4 1960).

 Also recorded (live) by Bruce Springsteen & the E Street Band (1980, released 1998).

-“‘Rendezvous’ was covered again in 1982 by Gary ‘U.S.’ Bonds with an arrangement produced by Springsteen and backed by the E Street Band.
-Columbia Records had Bruce Springsteen remove his vocals from all the tracks he backed on Bond’s On The Line album (distributed by competitor EMI Records).
-Because of this, although Springsteen can still be heard on several of the tracks, including ‘Rendezvous’, he is not credited in the original liner notes.
+“‘Rendezvous’ was covered again in 1982 by Gary ‘U.S.’ Bonds with a recording produced by Springsteen, a Bonds devotee, and Stevie Van Zandt, and backed by Springsteen’s E Street Band.
+After recording the album, Columbia Records had Bruce Springsteen remove his vocals from the tracks he backed on Bond’s On The Line album (distributed by competitor EMI Records), with some rerecorded with Van Zandt.
+Even so, Springsteen can still be heard on several of the tracks, including ‘Rendezvous’, but he is not credited in the original liner notes.

 Co-written and first recorded by Johnny Moore’s Three Blazers (R&B #3 1947).